-DAI educational psychologists take a contextualised approach to assessment and take account of relevant background information from family, schools, colleges, employers or any other relevant sources.
+DAI takes a contextualised approach to assessment and takes account of relevant background information from family, schools, colleges, employers or any other relevant sources.

 The assessment takes approximately 2-3 hours for children/young people, and 1-2 hours for adults.
-Following the assessment, the educational psychologist gives a brief verbal report of findings.
+Following the assessment, the psychologist gives a brief verbal report of findings.
 A written report with results and recommendations is then sent to you within four weeks.
-For more information see the DAI Dyslexia Assessment Policy.
+For more information see our Dyslexia Assessment Policy and our Dyscalculia Assessment Policy.

 Arranging An Assessment at the Dyslexia Association